Authority: Student Affairs

 Section 7: Administration of Conduct and Academic Integrity by the Administrator

 - Authority: The administrator has the authority to administratively dispose of any violation that he/she determines is a minor or moderate violation without a committee hearing by reaching a finding of guilt or innocence.

-- Letter of Agreement: The administrator and student will sign a Letter of Agreement form acknowledging guilt and accepting the applied sanctions.
+- Letter of Agreement: The administrator and student will sign a Letter of Agreement form acknowledging a finding of guilt and accepting the applied sanctions.
 If a student refuses to sign a Letter of Agreement, the document is still official, and the administrator will notate the date and “student refuses to sign.”

 - Confidentiality: Information discussed and evidence considered in conduct investigations and proceedings with the administrator are confidential.
 Student conduct records are protected by the FERPA and are not disclosed to others except as noted in Sections 14, 17, and 18.

 - Enforcement: The administrator enforces fulfillment of sanctions and may impose other sanctions if non-compliance by the student defendant occurs.

 Section 8: Administration of Conduct and Academic Integrity by the Committee

 - Authority: The committee may determine guilt or innocence by majority vote of members present for any matter brought before it.
 If the student is found guilty, the committee may apply sanctions it deems appropriate.
 Sanctions are agreed upon by majority vote of the committee.

 - Summons: The committee has the authority to summon any individual(s) affiliated with the University to testify as a witness for the University or student defendant or for informational purposes.

 - Protection: All persons appearing at a committee hearing have the right to police protection throughout the hearing, if warranted.
 The chairperson, in consultation with the administrator and/or Chief of University Police, will determine necessity and arrange police presence at the hearing, if warranted.